 It’s best to make revisions and updates to your customer journey maps.
-Implementing a constant refining process will help you find any roadblocks and ensure the process is working well.
+A constant refining process will help you find any roadblocks and ensure the process works well.

-If you’re having a hard time getting results (or if you simply want to make sure you’re using your resources effectively) you can always revisit your goals.
+If you’re having difficulty getting results (or simply want to make sure you’re using your resources effectively), you can always revisit your goals.

 Keep your goals consistent with your metrics and KPIs, and don’t hesitate to alter your goals and develop customer journeys that are better suited to your current needs.

 Although many journeys end at the sale, having a solid post-sale plan is a great way to ensure you’re taking care of the customers you worked so hard to get.

 Account for your post-sale plan in your customer journey maps to ensure you’re onboarding and nurturing customers after they make their first purchase.
 Find ways to map them into becoming brand ambassadors.